andrejacobs/ajzsh/README.txt

 extras
 	Custom configuration for my machine and overrides.

+scm
+	Scripts for working with source control management systems like git

 templates
 	At the moment only zshrc.ajzsh exists and is used during the installation process.